-I’ve written this article for first-time managers, founders and business owners who’ve just hired their first employee(s), and for Human Resources professionals looking for a resource to help them support managers in their organizations.
+I’ve written this article for first-time managers, founders and business owners who’ve just hired their first employee(s), and for Human Resources professionals looking for a one on one meeting guide to help them support managers in their organizations.
 The 1:1 essentials covered here apply whether you’re doing your 1:1 remotely over phone or video, or in-person face-to-face.

-The main purpose of a one-on-one (1:1) meeting is to foster positive and productive relationships between you (the manager) and the individual members of your team.
+The main purpose of a one-on-one (1:1) meeting is to foster positive and productive relationships built on mutual trust between you (the manager) and the individual members of your team.

 One-on-one meetings are also sometimes referred to as “check-in’s”, “one-with-one’s”, “one to one meetings”.

-While the terminology may differ from company to company, the purpose remains the same: one on one meetings are important meetings that provide you and each of your employees with a regularly scheduled forum to come together, communicate, and help each other grow personally and professionally.
+While the terminology may differ from company to company, the purpose remains the same: one on one meetings are important meetings that provide you and each of your employees with a regular meeting to come together, communicate, and help each other grow personally and professionally.

 Effective 1:1 meetings are a simple but powerful tool that can foster positive relationships with your team members by giving you each the opportunity to:

-Minimize surprises, particularly negative ones, during formal annual reviews or performance reviews.
+- Minimize surprises, particularly negative ones, during a formal annual review or performance review.

 It’s important to emphasize that a one-on-one conversation involves two people—you and your team member.
-Great managers know that communication must go both ways.
+Any great manager knows that communication must go both ways.
 An effective 1:1 is a bi-directional exchange of information and expectations.